thewca/wst-docs/inbox/duncan.md

 - statistics
   - updates twice per week

+- common email queries

+- Importing Registration Data
+  - Import CSV format is the same as the format of the CSV you get when exporting registration data fro a competition
+  - Refer to the (Example CSV)[https://drive.google.com/file/d/1yWInQOOOe23satlm7igEAeaQOCYK3Nii/view?usp=sharing]
+  - TODO: make a list of field names and input requirements

 # TODO

 [ ] Import everything that I've pinned in wst-project-management into the project management section